feldera/feldera/docs/docs/guides/sql.md

 ## Incremental view maintenance

-The DBSP runtime is optimized for performing incremental view maintenance.
-In consequence, DBSP programs in SQL are expressed as VIEWS, or *standing queries*.
+The Feldera runtime is optimized for performing incremental view maintenance.
+In consequence, Feldera programs in SQL are expressed as VIEWS, or *standing queries*.
 A view is essentially a computation that describes a relation that is computed from other tables or views.